-To approach the answer, Dunning believes we should first challenge the so-called conventional wisdom of “resource curse” theory, which supports the idea that natural resource wealth promotes autocracies.
-This theory finds that in most oil-rich countries, for example, revenues gained from oil have spent on only a limited group of elites and not on the majority of the population or their needs.
-Thus, in these countries we witness more dictatorships than a democratic form of governance.
-However, Dunning tries to refine this argument and point out that natural wealth, within a different structure, can also lead to democracy.
-In support for his theory and arguments, Dunning develops game-theoretic tools, statistical modeling and brings various country case studies and fieldwork examples of Latin American countries and Africa.
+To approach the answer, Dunning believes we should first challenge the so-called conventional wisdom of the “resource curse” theory, which supports the idea that natural resource wealth promotes autocracies.
+This theory finds that in most oil-rich countries, for example, revenues gained from oil have been spent on only a limited group of elites and not on the majority of the population or their needs.
+Thus, in these countries, we witness more dictatorships than democratic forms of governance.
+However, Dunning tries to refine this argument and points out that natural wealth, within a different structure, can also lead to democracy.
+In support of his theory and arguments, Dunning develops game-theoretic tools, and statistical modeling and brings various country case studies and fieldwork examples of Latin American countries and Africa.
 The book examines a theory that explains political deviation among resource-rich countries within many regions, as well as explores the emergence and endurance of democratic regimes.

 The central argument of “Crude Democracy” is that resource wealth can both support and undermine democracy.
-The book demonstrates how rents in a resource-rich country can manipulate the elite’s assessment of benefits and costs of a potential coup.
-The author claims that rents create direct pressure supporting the coup, as the increased wealth of a government makes it a vulnerable target, and its mass population will not commit for future tax rise on the elites.
-On the other hand, such rents can generate indirect pressure against coups, since the increased wealth of the state facilitates the distribution of benefits to masses without raising taxes on elites.
+The book demonstrates how rents in a resource-rich country can manipulate the elite’s assessment of the benefits and costs of a potential coup.
+The author claims that rents create direct pressure to support the coup, as the increased wealth of a government makes it a vulnerable target, and its mass population will not commit to future tax rises on the elites.
+On the other hand, such rents can generate indirect pressure against coups, since the increased wealth of the state facilitates the distribution of benefits to the masses without raising taxes on elites.

-Ultimately, “Crude Democracy” is an important study into the political effects of natural resources the resource-rich literature as it counter rigid and absolute ideas of resource curse.
-With various detailed examples, it gives the reader a new insight that oil can also be a blessing to a country if it already has democratic institutions, is and not always a curse.
+Ultimately, “Crude Democracy” is an important study into the political effects of natural resources in the resource-rich literature as it counter rigid and absolute ideas of the resource curse.
+With various detailed examples, it gives the reader a new insight that oil can also be a blessing to a country if it already has democratic institutions, and it is not always a curse.

 If I were once again in school, the answer to my teacher would be: oil itself is not a curse for Iran!
-The historical authoritarian structure of Iran’s institutions is the curse.
+The historical authoritarian structure of Iran’s institutions is a curse.
 Dependent on oil for state revenues and not its citizens, Iran did not need to develop its tax administrations and economic infrastructures.
 With oil wealth and financially independent from its citizens, Iran became an autonomous state with growing authoritarian economic structures.
-Therefore, the question that remains now is how can resource-rich countries overcome struggles to maintain democracy and how can these countries avoid undemocratic coups in their future?
+Therefore, the question that remains now is: how can resource-rich countries overcome struggles to maintain democracy and how can these countries avoid undemocratic coups in the future?